| || |

 Building on the data obtained in walk-over surveys in 2002 and 2003, we enjoyed terrific summer seasons of excavations during 2004 and 2005 at the New Philadelphia site in western Illinois.
 The image below shows an outline of the 1836 town plat of New Philadelphia overlain on a 1998 aerial photograph of the landscape on which the town was located.
 Under the direction of Dr. Michael Hargrave, field school students conducted geophysical surveys using electric resistivity and electromagnetic sensors, which indicated likely locations for foundation remains or other artifact concentrations below the surface.
 The areas of town lots in which we conducted geophysical surveys during 2004 and 2005 are marked with blue in the image below.
 We also conducted excavations, completing numerous five-foot-square units, the general locations of which are marked in red below.
 Our excavations uncovered several intact archaeological features, including the remains of foundations and storage spaces.

 Projects in 2008 included work towards nominating the New Philadelphia town site for National Historic Landmark (NHL) status, an effort headed up by Charlotte King and Paul Shackel, Director for the Center of Heritage Studies at the University of Maryland.
 While over 80,000 properties in the United States have been listed on the National Register of Historic Places, fewer than 2,500 have received this higher distinction as an NHL.
-Nomination of the New Philadelphia town site as an NHL with significant archaeological resources was approved on October 29, 2008 by the National Park System Landmarks Committee, on December 3, 2008 by the National Park System Advisory Board, and finalized by the Secretary of the Interior on January 16, 2009.
+Nomination of the New Philadelphia town site as an NHL with significant archaeological resources was approved in October 2008 by the National Park System Landmarks Committee, in December 2008 by the National Park System Advisory Board, and finalized by the Secretary of the Interior in January 2009.

 Patricia McWorter presented an eloquent and moving statement on behalf of the McWorter family at that hearing on the powerful legacies of New Philadelphia and Frank McWorter.
 This nomination received official support from U.S. Senators Barack Obama and Richard Durbin; U.S. Representatives Ray LaHood and John Shimkus; Illinois Senators Deanna Demuzio, Emil Jones, Jr., and John Sullivan; and Illinois Representatives Jil Tracy and Mary Flowers, among others.
 Many thanks and congratulations to all involved for commemorating the New Philadelphia town site as a National Historic Landmark.